publitas/docs/source/viewer-message-api.md

 ---

-# Viewer Javascript API v1.0
+# Viewer Message API v1.0

 This API can be used to listen to events in the Viewer, for example:

 - the user navigated to a page/spread
 - the user opened a product

 # Getting Started